 What the Code means for employers

-The new NMC Code - Professional staff, quality services shows how the professional standards and principles of the Code are important to employers of nurses and midwives.
+The new NMC Code - Professional staff, quality services shows how the professional standards and principles of the Code are important to employers of nurses, midwives and nursing associates.

 Previous version of the Code for reference